Updated on 19 February 2021

 Located east of Rouen, the small village of Ry is the inspiration for the fictional village of Yonville-l’Abbaye, where Flaubert based his most famous novel, Madame Bovary.
 Ry will be at the heart of the celebrations, and visitors are invited to take part in a literary walk in the footsteps of Emma Bovary.
 The walking tour of the village starts on the Place Flaubert and takes you to the places where the characters would have lived and worked, such as the Bovarys’ house, Maître Guillaumin’s office and the Homais Pharmacy.

 Ten miles south of Ry, the picturesque village of Lyons-la-Forêt was where both Jean Renoir and Claude Chabrol’s adaptations of the novel were filmed.
 In 2013, Gemma Bovery was also filmed there.
 Lyons-la-Forêt is also one of Normandy’s ‘most beautiful villages in France’ and its old half-timbered houses haven’t changed that much in 170 years!

 A varied programme of events

 Flaubert’s attachment to Normandy – in particular Rouen, where he was born and did much of his writing – makes him an important figure in this region’s history.
-From December 2020 to December 2021, Normandy will host a varied programme of events to celebrate the bicentenary of Flaubert, including exhibitions, shows, tourist trails, dramatised walking tours and educational activities.
+Throughout the year, Normandy will host a varied programme of events to celebrate the bicentenary of Flaubert’s birth, including exhibitions, shows, tourist trails, dramatised walking tours and educational activities.
 Stay tuned for further updates!